 Trump initially said in April interview with Fox News that he had no interest in rejoining Twitter, even though he praised Elon Musk’s purchase of the platform.
 Trump elaborated that he would instead stay on Truth Social: “I am not going on Twitter, I am going to stay on TRUTH,” Trump said in the interview.
 “I hope Elon buys Twitter because he’ll make improvements to it and he is a good man, but I am going to be staying on TRUTH.”
 He also went on to say that Twitter got “boring” as Conservative voices were thrown off the platform.

 A few weeks later, Musk announced that he would undo Trump’s permanent Twitter suspension.
 “I do think it was not correct to ban Donald Trump.
 I think that was a mistake,” he said.
+But now that Twitter purchase might not even go through.

 And then team Trump backtracked.
 A May 16th filing with the U.S. Securities and Exchange Commission —which is overseeing the process of taking Truth Social public— revealed that while Trump is “generally obligated” to post to TruthSocial first, he can repost those messages to “another social media site” six hours later.
 It also warned that Trump “may make a post from a personal account related to political messaging, political fundraising or get-out-the-vote efforts on any social media site at any time.”